marc0der/cdct/README.md

 This project aims to mimic a contract between an Android weather app and a weather API.
 We will be building the bare minimum of components for this to work.
-This includes an HTTP Client to call our API, as well a tiny [Micronaut](https://micronaut.io/) app to serve back hard-coded responses.
+This includes an HTTP Client to call our API, as well as a tiny [Micronaut](https://micronaut.io/) app to serve hard-coded responses.
 We will be using the Kotlin [Fuel](https://github.com/kittinunf/fuel) library to make http requests to the API.
 This application is not feature complete, and only serves to demonstrate consumer contracts between two applications.

 This repository contains two modules, one for the _consumer_ and another for the _provider_.

-The API that we will develop should be an HTTP GET endpoint, taking a query parameter `id` which is the cityId of the location of interest.
+The API that we will develop should be an HTTP `GET` endpoint, taking a query parameter `id` which is the `cityId` of the location of interest.
 The API should then respond with the following JSON response body:

 ```json
 {